Kilburn Towers

 "Kilburn Towers" is a folk song by the Bee Gees.
-Written by Barry, Robin and Maurice Gibb in 1968 for the album Idea.
+It was written by Barry, Robin and Maurice Gibb in 1968 for the album Idea.
 It was also released as the B-side of "I Started a Joke" in most territories.
 This song's length was 2:14 in mono and 2:17 in stereo.
 The song was produced by the group's manager Robert Stigwood and the Bee Gees.